Tides Counseling and Wellness

 Charles has experience working with people who are currently deconstructing religion as well as experiencing religious trauma.
 Mr. Hubert is LGBTQIA+ allied and works with people of all ages, races, gender identities, and sexual orientations.

-Currently seeing clients in person in High Point, NC.
-Also offering telehealth services for anyone in NC, SC and FL.
+Currently ONLY offering telehealth services for anyone in NC, SC and FL.

 Brandi Hedges-Hubert received her Master’s of Science degree in Clinical Mental Health Counseling from Nova Southeastern University in Fort Lauderdale, FL.
-Mrs. Hedges-Hubert is a Licensed Clinical Mental Health Counselor [LCMHC #12607] approved by the North Carolina Board of Licensed Clinical Mental Health Counselors [NCBLCMHC], a Licensed Professional Counselor [LPC #9809] in South Carolina, and a Licensed Mental Health Counselor [LMHC #MH25243] in Florida.
+Mrs. Hedges-Hubert is a Licensed Clinical Mental Health Counselor [LCMHC-S #S12607] approved by the North Carolina Board of Licensed Clinical Mental Health Counselors [NCBLCMHC], a Licensed Professional Counselor [LPC #9809] in South Carolina, and a Licensed Mental Health Counselor [LMHC #MH25243] in Florida.

 Brandi's focus is individuals, adolescences (16+), families, and couples struggling with a wide variety of challenges.
 She utilizes an integrative approach drawing from Cognitive Behavioral Therapy (CBT).
 Mindfulness, Motivational Interviewing, and Solution-Focused Therapy in order to meet the unique needs of each client.
 She has prior experience in working with adults and children with Autism Spectrum Disorder, ADHD, and those exhibiting sexualized behaviors.